- Normal precautions

 - There is a heightened risk of sustained local transmission of COVID-19 in Japan.
 The Government of Japan has asked people to continue to remain vigilant against COVID-19 by taking infection prevention measures and reducing physical contact.

-- The Embassy continues to advise Irish citizens in Japan to monitor developments closely and to follow the advice of local, in particular Prefectural and also national authorities for details of specific measures in force in those areas.
+- The Embassy continues to advise Irish citizens in Japan to monitor developments closely and to follow the advice of local, in particular Prefectural and national authorities for details of specific measures in force in those areas, in order to assure their own health and that of others.

 - Irish citizens in Japan should register with the Embassy via the citizens registration portal.